Fire Chief

 Fire Chief Jaime E. Moore

-Chief Moore considers it an honor to serve the people of Los Angeles and is proud to lead the 5 Battalions, 39 fire stations, over 980 sworn personnel, and civilian staff that make up Operations Valley Bureau.
+Chief Moore considers it the honor of his life to serve the people of Los Angeles and to lead the dedicated men and women of the Los Angeles City Fire Department.

 The Los Angeles Fire Department operates a number of bureaus that report directly to the Fire Chief.
 The Chief (formerly called "the Chief Engineer") is the senior administrative and policy manager for the department.
 Each of the key bureaus is listed below: